ginnikakkar20/Abusive-Speech-Analysis-using-Neural-networks/README.md

 ## Steps to run the code
 1) Download the CSV and configure the path.
-2) Download the notebooks and run them on Google Colab.
+2) Download the notebooks and run " " on Google Colab.
 3) The hyperparameters have been hardcoded and can be modified accordingly.